 Workplace IT environments' internal configurations can also restrict the functionality of Moodle.
 Access to content may be affected, as may the possibility of uploading files.
 File size limitations may also apply.
 Workplaces may also have older versions of software, with which Moodle may not perform well.

-Recommended: Windows 7, Windows 10, Mac OSX Sierra, iPad IOS10
+Recommended: Windows 10, Mac OSX High Sierra, iPad IOS10

-Use a broadband connection (256 Kbit/sec or faster—this will ensure that you can view videos and online presentations) through USB wireless modem, ADSL, T1/T2, fibre optic or cable.
+Use a broadband connection through USB wireless modem, ADSL2+, T1/T2, fibre optic or cable with the speed:

 Dial-up access will be significantly slower, and we do not recommend it for using Moodle.